luxflux/version_reader/README.md

 ## Rails integration

-If you add this gem to your Gemfile of a Rails application it will automatically define ```CoolApp::Application.version``` and fill in a VersionReader instance.
+If you add this gem to your Gemfile of a Rails application it will automatically define ```CoolApp::Application.version``` and fill in a Rails-flavored VersionReader instance.

-It will also load some Rails flavor.

 ## Flavors